justachamp/frontend_api/docs/schedule_api.md

 * _additional_information_, optional.
 Any textual information
 * _payee_id_, required.
 UUID, identifies who should receive the money
 * _funding_source_id_, required.
 UUID, identifies the source of money (see Funding Source API)
+* _backup_funding_source_id_, optional.
+UUID, identifies the secondary source of money in case payment with the first one fails (see Funding Source API)